Colin Cooper (cancer researcher)

 Colin S. Cooper is a leading cancer researcher who is currently Professor of Cancer Genetics at Norwich Medical School at the University of East Anglia.

 Cooper studied science at the University of Warwick and completed his PhD in biochemistry at the University of Birmingham in 1978.
 He formerly worked at the Institute of Cancer Research, and was Chair of Molecular Biology at the University of London.

+He was elected a Fellow of the Academy of Medical Sciences in 2004.

-He has an h-index of 128 according to Google Scholar.
+He has an h-index of 144 according to Google Scholar.